syntasso/kratix-docs/docs/_partials/_install-promise.md

     --filename "${KRATIX_REPO}/samples/jenkins/jenkins-resource-request.yaml"
 ```

-Verify the Jenkins Resource Request in the platform cluster is gone
+Verify the Jenkins Resource Request in the Platform Cluster is gone
 ```console
 kubectl --context kind-platform get jenkins
 ```

-and the resources for the Jenkins instance in the worker cluster have been deleted
+and the resources for the Jenkins instance in the Worker Cluster have been deleted
 ```console
 kubectl --context kind-worker get pods
 ```